 30% Federal Geothermal Tax Credit

 The 30% Federal tax credit was reinstated in February 2018.
-Energy Star certified Geothermal heating and cooling system installations in U.S. homes qualify for a 30% Federal income tax credit through 2021.
-The tax credit is retroactive, so installations completed in 2017 qualify.
+Energy Star certified Geothermal heating and cooling system installations in U.S. homes qualify for a 30% Federal income tax credit through 2019.
+After that, the tax credit shrinks to 26% for 2020 and 22% for 2021 .
 There is no cap to the credit and it can be carried forward into future years.
 The home does not have to be the taxpayers principal residence.
 For more information about the Renewable Energy Tax Credit, visit the Energy Star Website.

 The North Carolina Renewable Energy Tax Credit expired at the end of 2015.
 No additional state tax credit is currently in place.